 However, a couple of months ago, I thought I’d give it a chance because I was out of shows to binge or rewatch and I became hooked.
 Once you get over the initial weirdness, this show has a lot to say about the difference between celebrity and average people as well as the older legends trying to stay relevant to the newer generation.

-Part of me is hopeful that what these masked celebrities are telling in their clue packets are genuine, that we all have doubts, self-esteem issues, or that we all feel like the black sheep in a group of people.
-The other part of me says that the producers and writers are just putting in those manufactured emotions in order to tell a story where they can place the clues throughout.
+The optimistic part of me is hopeful that what these masked celebrities are telling in their clue packets are genuine, that we all have doubts, self-esteem issues, or that we all feel like the black sheep in a group of people.
+The cynical part of me says that the producers and writers are just putting in those manufactured emotions in order to tell a story where they can place the clues throughout.